zacharyFerretti/nvim-md/README.md

 2. `<Leader>mi` - Wraps the current word or selection in single asterisks, `*` to italicize the text.
 3. `<Leader>ms` - Wraps the current word or selection in double tildes, `~~` to strikethrough the text.
 4. `<Leader>mc` - Wraps the current word or selection in single backticks,"`" to make the text inline-code.
+5. `<Leader>m{1-6}` - Prepends the current line with 1-6 `#` characters followed by a space, to put the current line in header-syntax for Markdown.
+   - For example, `<Leader>m2` would make the line a Level 2 Markdown header.

 ## To Fix